My Name Is Asher Lev

 My Name Is Asher Lev is a novel by Chaim Potok, an American author and rabbi.
 The book's protagonist is Asher Lev, a Hasidic Jewish boy in New York City.
 Asher is a loner with artistic inclinations.
 His art, however, causes conflicts with his family and other members of his community.
 The book follows Asher's maturity as both an artist and a Jew.

-Potok asserted that the conflict between tradition and individualism is constant and that the tension between religion and art is lifelong.
+Potok asserted that the conflict between tradition and individualism is constant and that the tension between religious orthopraxy and art is lifelong.
 Potok was, as well as an author, a painter, and his personal struggle is apparent in his painting titled "Brooklyn Crucifixion."
 And yet despite this seemingly agonizing struggle, Potok remained active as an artist/writer and engaged in the religion of his upbringing until his death in 2002.

 Potok continued Asher Lev's story in the book The Gift of Asher Lev.

 Plot

 Asher Lev is a boy with a prodigious artistic ability born into a Hasidic Jewish family.
 During his childhood in the 1950s, in the time of Joseph Stalin and the persecution of Jews and religious people in the Soviet Union, Asher's artistic inclination brings him into conflict with the members of his Jewish community, which values things primarily as they relate to faith and considers art unrelated to religious expression to be at best a waste of time and possibly a sacrilege.
 It brings him into particularly strong conflict with his father, Aryeh, a man who has devoted his life to serving their leader, the Rebbe, by traveling around the world bringing the teachings and practice of their sect to other Jews.
 Aryeh is by nature incapable of understanding or appreciating art and considers Asher's early drawings to be "foolishness."

 In the middle is Asher's mother, Rivkeh, who in Asher's early childhood was severely traumatized by the death of her brother, who was killed while traveling for the Rebbe.
 Rivkeh is only able to emerge from her depression when she decides to continue her brother's work and obtains the Rebbe's permission to return to college to study Russian affairs.
 Throughout the novel she suffers anxiety for her husband's safety during his almost constant traveling, and is frequently seen waiting at the large window of their apartment for her husband or son to return home.

 The Rebbe asks Asher's father to relocate to Vienna, which would make it easier to perform his work establishing yeshivas throughout Europe.
 Asher becomes very upset about this and refuses to move to Vienna, in spite of requests from his parents and teachers alike.
 Rivkeh ultimately decides to stay in Brooklyn with Asher while Aryeh moves to Vienna alone.